MMaiocchi/WritEMe_Lexicon_database/README.md

 # WritEMe_database
-A database of cuneiform texts related to the topic of writing and accounting in early Mesopotamia
+A database of cuneiform texts related to the topic of writing and accounting in early Mesopotamia.
+Transliterations source: Cuneiform Digital Library Initiative (http://cdli.ucla.edu)